How do I Become a Kindergarten Teacher?

 The requirements for becoming a kindergarten teacher can be quite diverse.
 Most public schools in the United States and Canada will not hire people unless they are credentialed and have earned a bachelor’s degree in education or early childhood education.
 Each state and province in Canada and the United States may have its own set of requirements, and the time it takes to obtain the necessary training and licensing is typically between 4-5 years of full-time study.
 Some schools offer a single program that allows credentialing upon completion, while others require students to earn their bachelor’s degree first and then enroll in a separate credentialing program.

 Different levels of credentials may exist in some states, which may have an impact on pay.
-Only job applicants with a master’s degree in early childhood education or elementary education may be considered a few schools with strict standards.
-On the other hand, some schools are hesitant to hire a teacher with a master’s degree because it will require them to pay that teacher more money, which is usually determined local or state teacher’s unions.
+Only job applicants with a master’s degree in early childhood education or elementary education may be considered by a few schools with strict standards.
+On the other hand, some schools are hesitant to hire a teacher with a master’s degree because it will require them to pay that teacher more money, which is usually determined by local or state teacher’s unions.

 If a person wishes to work as a kindergarten teacher in a private school, the situation changes completely.
 Each private school sets its own requirements for the level of education required for employment.
 Some schools only hire credentialed teachers, while others may consider a kindergarten teacher without a college diploma to be perfectly acceptable.
 Schools that use a very specific teaching methodology, such as Waldorf schools, may require teachers to complete Waldorf training before they are hired.
 People who want to maximize their employment opportunities should usually pursue a credential in their home state or province.
 To find out what credentials are required, contact your local or state Board of Education, and make sure you attend an accredited school.